JnsLns/ptb_experiment_template/README.md

-*__NOTE:__ This code is work in progress and much of it has simply been carried over from an earlier experiment and awaits modification.
+*__STATUS NOTE:__ This code is work in progress and much of it has simply been carried over from an earlier experiment and awaits modification.
 The code has three main components: trial generation, experiment, and analysis scripts.
 Here's the status of each:*
 * *Experiment scripts are largely done by now but are pretty much untested.
 They probably